Text & images © The Flying Banana.

 • Welded crank so that when the throttle is twisted, the crank isn't

 • 'Lawson' 4-into-1 exhaust system with a throaty carbon-fibre muffler.
 Last I heard, Peter Lawson runs an outfit called 'Legends Exhausts' over here in Beechboro, Perth.
 All I can say is that he did a very good job on this exhaust system.
-It's easily removable thanks to the springs that hold the headers up to the engine, and that carbon fibre end-can is a light and rorty affair indeed
+It's easily removable thanks to the springs that hold the headers up to the engine (you need to pull it off to change the oil and oil filter), and that carbon fibre end-can is a light and rorty affair indeed

-• 36mm '89/'90 GSX-R 'Slingshot' carburettors with K&N dual-pod filters and size 140 main jets.
-The difference over the standard carburettors is absolutely STUNNING... the power increase just blew me away gobsmacked
+• 36mm '89/'90 GSX-R 'Slingshot' carburettors with K&N dual-pod filters, size 150 main jets, and Dynojet needles (clip at slot #4, with 0.5mm thick washer underneath).
+The difference over the standard carburettors is absolutely STUNNING... the power increase just blew me away

 • Barnett kevlar clutch plates and heavy-duty clutch springs.
 I've also 'upgraded' the clutch from 9 friction + 9 driven plates (which is the SZ setup) to 10 friction + 11 driven plates (the later SD setup)

 • IKON rear shock absorbers (same as the old KONI 'dial-a-rides').
 Being fully rebuildable means you can try different viscosities of oil.
-In fact to get enough rebound damping on the open road, I've put in 15W oil instead of the standard 10W.
-A great improvement
+In fact to get enough rebound damping on the open road, I use 15W oil instead of the standard 10W.
+A noticeable improvement

 • 'Micron' fork brace.
 The thing is a work of art